v-cschneidew/RD75/keyboards/wob/rd75/keymaps/neo-de/README.md

 **Double keystrokes appearing?**
 → This firmware includes a fix for the manufacturer's debounce bug.
 If you experience double keystrokes with the original firmware, this NEO-DE keymap includes the corrected `DEBOUNCE 5` setting (manufacturer default was too aggressive at 2ms).

+**Using in AVD/Citrix/RDP environments?**
+→ This firmware includes timing fixes for virtual desktop environments.
+All AltGr symbols (@ € [ ] { } | ~ \ ² ³) work reliably in Azure Virtual Desktop, Windows RDP, and Citrix by adding 20ms delays around modifier keys to compensate for RDP protocol timing issues.

 ## Technical Details

 - **Firmware Size**: 71,000 bytes